courtlistener-mcp-server

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly recommends using this tool for judicial-ethics and recusal research after identifying a judge's person ID.
-It mentions the prerequisite of using courtlistener_search_judges, but does not explicitly state when to avoid this tool or list alternatives.
+The description explains when to use this tool: for judicial-ethics and recusal research after identifying a judge's person ID via courtlistener_search_judges.
+It implies context (after ID) but does not explicitly state when not to use or name alternatives beyond the judge ID lookup.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.